ToolRM: Outcome Reward Models for Tool-Calling Large Language Models: Appendix

+To assess the utility of {\modelName} for policy optimization, we follow ToolRL \citep{qian2025toolrlrewardtoollearning} and train models using Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}.
+ToolRL defines the reward as $R = R_\text{format} + R_\text{correctness}$, where $R_{\text{format}} \in \{0, 1\}$ evaluates whether the output adheres to the format specified in the prompt, and $R_{\text{correctness}}$ measures the correctness of the tool-call output.
+We consider three variants of $R_{\text{correctness}}$: (1) $R_{\text{schema}} \in \{-1, 1\}$, validates the predicted tool calls against the provided tool specifications, assigning $-1$ if there are schema violations and $+1$ otherwise; (2) $R_{\text{ToolRL}} \in [-3, 3]$, follows \cite{qian2025toolrlrewardtoollearning} and computes rewards by comparing predicted and ground-truth tool calls; and (3) $R_{\text{ToolRM}} \in [-3, 3]$, scores the tool calls using {\modelName}-14B.
+Notably, $R_\text{schema}$ and $R_\text{ToolRM}$ do not require access to ground-truth tool calls, making them more appropriate for RL settings, whereas $R_\text{ToolRL}$ requires ground truth, limiting its applicability.

+We train Llama-3.2-3B-Instruct and Qwen2.5-3B-Instruct models using the three reward variants and evaluate them on the BFCL-v3 dataset, with results shown in Table \ref{tab:grpo-results}.
+Across both models, all three reward variants substantially improve performance over the base models.
+Simple schema-based rewards provide strong gains without requiring ground-truth supervision, yielding average improvements of about 20 points. {\modelName}-based rewards achieve the best overall results: for Llama-3.2-3B-Instruct, $R_{\text{ToolRM}}$ attains the highest accuracy on both evaluation metrics, and for Qwen2.5-3B-Instruct, it provides the best Live AST accuracy, surpassing the gold-dependent $R_{\text{ToolRL}}$.
+Overall, $R_{\text{ToolRM}}$ consistently matches or exceeds $R_{\text{ToolRL}}$ despite not requiring access to ground truth, highlighting its practicality and effectiveness as a scalable reward signal for reinforcement learning in the tool-calling setting.
+Additional experimental details are provided in Appendix \ref{apdx:grpo-details}.

-In this paper, we presented a comprehensive framework for reward modeling in tool-calling scenarios, addressing a critical gap in current LLM evaluation pipelines.
-Our benchmark, FC-RewardBench, enables systematic assessment of reward models on tool-based reasoning.
+In this paper, we presented a comprehensive framework for reward modeling in tool-calling scenarios.
+Our benchmark, FC-RewardBench, enables systematic assessment of reward models on tool-calling tasks.
 We also presented a framework for training outcome RMs that outperform existing significantly larger RMs in the tool calling setting.
-When used for inference-time scaling, our RMs also improve the performance of general-purpose and tool calling models by up to 25\% on various tool calling benchmarks.
+Overall, {\modelName} enables effective inference-time scaling, data-efficient fine-tuning, and ground-truth–free policy optimization.
 Looking ahead, we see several promising directions for advancing reward modeling in this domain.
 First, moving beyond classification-based RMs to generative verifiers with chain-of-thought reasoning could improve robustness and interpretability.
-Second, incorporating tool and environment state into training could help models safely recover from execution failures.
+Second, incorporating the tool and environment state into training could help models safely recover from execution failures.
 Finally, bridging outcome and process reward modeling may offer a unified framework that balances scalability with fine-grained control over reasoning quality.